luos/luos.github.io/source/about/index.markdown

 footer: true
 ---

 My name is Lajos Gerecs.
-Currently I live in Hungary.
+I currently live in London, UK.

+I am a webdeveloper.
+In the past years I worked with several technolgies and framework.

+My most used languages are PHP and JavaScript.

+On the database side I used MySQL, MSSQL and a few times I had to use PL/SQL too.